Fantasticos/V2X_SJTU/README.md

 reboot the terminal

 ## 3. Hardware Connection
-Refer to the handbook for hardware wire connection
+Refer to the handbook provided by Huali for hardware wire connection instruction

 If you want to connect your computer and v2x device by Wifi, search for Wifi AP named "IMASTERXXXX", default device ip address 192.168.10.1